 The Apprentices-at-Armes are commanded by a lovely man called Geoff and he and other willing members of the society meet every morning of Major events at around 11am.
 Anyone can join in the year they turn nine and you can stay in Apprentices until you’re old enough to go on the field.

-Whilst you’re there, you’ll get the opportunity to learn all about the weapons we take on the field and how to use them safely and you’ll get talks from other members of the society about anything and everything re-enacting.
+Whilst you’re there, you’ll get the opportunity to learn all about the weapons we take on the field and how to use them safely.
+Geoff also organises interactive sessions run by other members of the society about anything and everything re-enacting.
 From a Musketeering expert to a member of the Cavalry, Geoff organises great things to do and learn about.

 The Apprentices are a vital part of the society, often taking part in parades and running their own displays in the Living History camp to members of the public.